-The term "trends" refers to numerical information that shows the direction and rate of change for an organisation's results.
+The term "trends" refers to numerical information that shows the direction and rate of change for an organisation's results or the consistency of its performance over time.
 Trends provide a time sequence of organisational performance.

 A minimum of three historical (not projected) data points generally is needed to begin to ascertain a trend.
 More data points are needed to define a statistically valid trend.
 The time period for a trend is determined by the cycle time of the process being measured.
 Shorter cycle times demand more frequent measurement, while longer cycle times might require longer time periods before meaningful trends can be determined.